 The nationally representative online survey was conducted by the nonprofit organization Family Story, together with Lake Research Partners.
-Participants were 1,058 women.
-Results were summarized across all participants, and also reported separately for three groups: (1) single mothers; (2) single women with no children; and (3) married women, with and without children.
+The participants were 1,058 women.
+Results were summarized across all participants, and also reported separately for three groups: single mothers; single women with no children; and married women, with or without children.

 Single Parents and Other Important Adults in Children’s Lives

 Just seven years ago, a Pew Research Center survey of a nationally representative sample of American men and women offered a much less positive assessment.
-Answering a different but related question, a substantial majority of their participants, 69 percent, said that it was bad for society that more single women were having children.
-In that same survey, only a minority believed that it was bad for society that more people were living together without marrying, more unmarried couples were raising children, more gay couples were raising children, and more people of different races were marrying.
+Answering a different but related question, a substantial majority — 69 percent — said that it was bad for society that more single women were having children.
+In that same survey, only a minority believed that it was bad for society that more people were living together without marrying, that more unmarried couples were raising children, that more gay couples were raising children, and that more people of different races were marrying.

 Just over half of the women agreed that “there should be more ways to raise children with someone who is not a romantic partner.”
 Most of the single mothers (58 percent) said that they would consider raising a child with someone who is not a spouse or romantic partner.
 Many already receive substantial support from others in raising their children, including, for 45 percent of them, financial support.